 It’s true; pet owners need more for less.
 That’s why human pharmacies (yes, your corner store) and online pet drug outlets are fighting tooth and nail for your pet-dedicated dollars.

-With that brilliant news in mind, here are a few ways you can save on your pet’s pharmacy bills:
+With that brilliant news in mind, here are a few ways you can get pet medicine discounts and save on your pet’s pharmacy bills:

 #1 Prescription plans

 I don’t normally go out of my way to praise big box superstores, but some of these are wooing you with such low prices and attractive family plans that I can’t help but point them out.
 Many generic drugs are available for a pittance of their typical price.
 That is, if you sign up for a plan.
 At Walgreens, for example, pets are included in a $25–a-year family plan.